-- Ctrl + left-click and drag: rotate around a point (center of the screen). - Shift + left-click and drag: move the view. - Esc: exit the current function. - 2 : undo the last action of the current function. - F1 : open the online help for the current function. - F2 : start the item analysis function in order to obtain information about an item in the graphical zone.
+- Ctrl + left-click and drag: Rotate around a point (center of the screen). - Shift + left-click and drag: Move the view. - Esc: Exit the current function. - F1: Open the online help for the current function. - F2: Start the item analysis function in order to obtain information about an item in the graphics area.